zhiqing-xiao/sn/README.md

 ----

+Update on 2023-11-22

+**The usage of the loss notation $\ell$ is not consistent.
+Please search and correct them.**

+Correct $\ell$:
+- Notation, English letter, $\ell$
+- Section 13.1, Interdisciplinary Reference 13.1, the only block math

+Incorrect $\ell$:
+- Section 12.4, Interdisciplinary Reference 12.6.
+In the last three block maths (three occurance in total). and inline texts
+- Algorithm 12.3 Step 2.2.2.4
+- Algorithm 12.4 Step 2.2.2.4
+- Algorithm 12.5 Step 2.2.2.4
+- And others

+**The usage of the loss notation $\mathcal{S}$ is not consistent in Section 13.3.
+Please search in Section 13.3 and correct them.**

+Correct $\mathcal{S}$:
+- Notation, English letter, $\mathcal{S}$

+Incorrect $\mathcal{S}$ `$\mathcal{S}$`: (Usually it was incorrected input as $\mathscr{S}$ `$\mathscr{S}$` )
+- Algorithm 13.5: Step 1.1 (x2), Step 1.2 (x2), Step  2.1.1 (x1), Step 2.1.2 (x1) (6 occurances in total)
+- Search "denote the policy to generate the trajectory": x2 in this paramgraph, x2 in the next block math
+- And others

+Update on 2023-11-22

+- **(Feedback based on the PDF 2023-11-16.)** Interdisciplinary Reference 13.6: the first block math, two $\epsilon$ should be italic.

+- **(Feedback based on the PDF 2023-11-16.)** Interdisciplinary Reference 13.6: Search "Therefore, we verify the condition of McDiarmid’s inequality": the two block maths below and the line after these two block maths: They have some unwanted space, please remove them.
+And the fontsize of these two block maths are smaller than expected.

 Update on 2023-11-1X

 - **(Feedback based on the PDF 2023-11-16.)** Section 1.6.2, Section 11.3.1: When codes are immediately followed by "Online Contents", could you please add a new blank line without background color, so that the two blocks can be apart visually?